This Soul Foraging practice is a simple way to begin reconnecting with your creativity through nature, noticing, and creative wellness.

 There’s something about this time of year that invites us to slow down and notice again.

-As the seasons begin to shift and the first signs of spring return, I am finding myself drawn outside more often… paying attention to the small things I might have missed just weeks ago.
+As the seasons begin to shift and the first signs of spring return, I find myself drawn outside more often… paying attention to the small things I might have missed just weeks ago.

 The way the light lingers a little longer.